Yves Buteau: Consolidation and expansion into British Columbia

 The expansion into British Columbia was in the words of biker expert Daniel Wolf "a major international coup for the Hells Angels MC conglomerate.
 It virtually locked up the Canadian West Coast and made the Hells Angels' position in British Columbia unassailable.
 Neither of the two remaining outlaw clubs in B.C., the Tribesmen of Squamish or the Highwayman in Cranbrook would seriously consider forming an alternative coalition, let alone confront the Angels by merging with the Bandidos in nearby Washington [state] or the Outlaws MC.
 Both of the smaller (fifteen-member) clubs decided to align themselves on an associate basis with the Hells Angels".
 As a result of the "patch over", the Hells Angels had become the dominant outlaw biker club in British Columbia in 1983 and have remained so.

 In January 1982, Kennedy and Charles Hachey of the Hells Angels fell into a drug debt with Frank "Dunie" Ryan, boss of the West End Gang, and planned to kidnap his children in order to force him to cancel the debt.
 Ryan was furious when he learned of the plot and threatened to cut off the Hells Angels from the drugs the West End Gang sold them if those involved in the plot were not killed immediately.
-Buteau had Trudeau execute both Kennedy and Hachey to stay in Ryan's favor.
+Buteau had Trudeau execute both Kennedy and Hachey to stay in Ryan's favour.
 The crime expert James Dubro stated: "That's the thing about biker gangs like the Hells Angels.
 They talk about a brotherhood but when they find someone is no longer useful they just get rid of him".

-In the spring of 1982, at a meeting of Quebec Hells Angels, he demanded that group members quit the use of cocaine.
+In the spring of 1982, at a meeting of Québec Hells Angels, he demanded that group members quit the use of cocaine.
 Buteau stated that gang members with cocaine problems were not reliable, as they were too prone to using the cocaine they were supposed to be selling, and he announced that the penalty for breaking his new rule was death.
 The ban was, however, widely flouted, especially by the Laval-based North chapter.